-Most people that visit Berlin know the history behind the wall that divided the city during the Cold War.
-But there is another historic wall waiting to be discovered in the middle of the town.
-This is the Old City Wall of Berlin that witnesses the medieval past of the city and can be found close to Alexanderplatz.
+Most people who visit Berlin know the history behind the wall that divided the city during the Cold War.
+But another historic wall is waiting to be discovered in the middle of the town.
+This is the Old City Wall of Berlin that witnesses the city’s medieval past and can be found close to Alexanderplatz.

-By the 18th century, Berlin’s city wall didn’t mark the city limits anymore, and another wall was built around it.
+By the 18th century, Berlin’s city wall no longer marked the city limits, and another wall was built around it.
 This wall was used to tariff products entering and leaving the city and became known as the Berlin Customs Wall.
-There were two Berlin walls before the city was divided during the Cold War with another Berlin Wall if you are still following.
+There were two Berlin Walls before the city was divided during the Cold War, with another Berlin Wall if you are still following.

-Today, you can visit the remains of the medieval city walls and try to imagine how Berlin used to be at the time.
-You can find this older version of the Berlin Wall around Littenstraße and Waisenstraße, in Mitte.
+Today, you can visit the remains of the medieval city walls and try to imagine how Berlin used to be.
+This older version of the Berlin Wall is around Littenstraße and Waisenstraße in Mitte.

 We wrote something about the medieval past of Berlin when we talked about the Franziskaner-Klosterkirche and its ruins.
 This building is close to the first wall of Berlin, and you should explore both when you are there, close to Alexanderplatz.